-As the Berlin Wall was falling, he concocted a plan to turn it into the world's longest outdoor art gallery.
+As the Berlin Wall was falling, one artist concocted a plan to turn it into the world's longest outdoor gallery

 "They came to Berlin and it just spontaneously developed."

-Perhaps the most famous image on the wall recreates a socialist fraternal kiss

-shared between East German leader Erich Honecker and Soviet premier Leonid Brezhnev in 1979.
+Perhaps the most famous image on the wall recreates a socialist fraternal kiss shared between East German leader Erich Honecker and Soviet premier Leonid Brezhnev in 1979.

 That kiss symbolized an ideological bond between East Germany and the Soviet Union that had suppressed the dreams and aspirations of millions living under those regimes.